-11.922G Communications and Utility Services
+11.922G Communications and Public Utilities

 Interaction of land use and transportation.
 Vehicular and pedestrian circulation patterns.
 Traffic function and capacity of district and neighbourhood roads.
 Principles and practice of local road construction, water supply, sewage treatment and disposal, and drainage.
-Local supply of electricity, gas, telephone, etc. services.
+Local supply of electricity, gas, telephone, and other services.